deliveroo/deliveroo.engineering/_posts/2018-11-29-monte-carlo-power-analysis.md

 This data will violate the normality assumption of the t-test - although there are asymptotic justifications that the t-test is still valid even when our data is non-normal.
 Even if the t-test is valid, it will not be optimally powerful, there will exist alternative tests of the null hypothesis which have greater power to detect alternative hypotheses.

 We can use the code presented before to perform a Monte Carlo power analysis.
 Here we are drawing our Monte Carlo samples from the empirical distribution of our previous data.
-Below, we show three power curves, one using Monte Carlo simulation with the t-test, one use the analytical power method for a t-test and one using Monte Carlo simulation with a [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test).
-Prior to starting our experiment we can say that based on the empirical distribution of our data we need a sample size of 139k to use a t-test versus the 110k sample size the analytical method tells us.
+Below, we show three power curves: one using Monte Carlo simulation with the t-test, one use the analytical power method for a t-test and one using Monte Carlo simulation with a [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test).
+Prior to starting our experiment we can say that based on the empirical distribution of our data, our simulation says we need a sample size of 139k to use a t-test versus the 110k sample size the analytical method tells us.
+Here the analytical method underestimates the required sample size.
 A Mann-Whitney U test will require a smaller sample size (88k) but changes the hypothesis to testing if there is a difference in the distribution between variant and control.
-We will need to decide prior to the experiment if this is the hypothesis we wish to test.
+If we decide this hypothesis is the outcome we wish to test, we can use a smaller sample size.

 <figure class="medium">
 ![t-test vs MWW-U test](/images/posts/monte-carlo-power-analysis/image_4.png)